srozemuller/rozemuller_blog/content/post/2026-08-26-why-does-this-intune-device-have-no-compliance-policy-assigned/index.md

 It becomes visible.

 Intune already tells me **which** devices have no compliance policy.
-With PowerShell and Microsoft Graph, I can also find out **why**.
+With Intune Assistant, I can also find out **why**.

-And once that answer can be automated, moving from troubleshooting to continuous monitoring is only a small step.

-You can find the analyzer script on GitHub: [Intune Compliance Policy Coverage Analyzer](https://github.com/srozemuller/IntuneAutomation/tree/main/IntuneCompliancePolicyCoverageAnalyzer)
+You can find the Intune Assistant here: https://community.intuneassistant.cloud
 {{< bye >}}